playcanvas/developer.playcanvas.com/content/en/user-manual/user-interface/screens.md

 Because of the smaller resolution of the phone, the user interface runs off the sides of the screen and is unusable.

-The Screen component features a Scaling Mode property which is available for Screen Space components.
+The Screen component features a Scaling Mode property which is available for screen space components.
 If this is set to *Blend*, then the screen scales the interface to fit the resolution of the screen that it is displayed on.
-Here is the same interface using Blending on the iPad:
+Here is the same interface using blended scaling on the iPad:

 ![iPad Scaling][5]